This page contains affiliate links. Please read our disclosure for more info.

 Priority Pass works in a similar way to the old Fastpass, but you must book your slot on the Tokyo Disney app once you’ve entered the park.

-Rides available with 40th Anniversary Priority Pass are:
+Rides available with Priority Pass in rough order of priority are:

 - Pooh’s Hunny Hunt